graveja0/health-care-markets/README.md

 ![](README_files/figure-gfm/unnamed-chunk-23-1.png)<!-- -->

 We see that modularity is maximized at 0.592, or at about iteration 22.
-Coincidentally, his is the modularity score for several of the individual algorithms–indicating that these algorithms did as good of a job at identifying the markets as the ensemble method did (but there was no guarantee this would be the case).
+Coincidentally, this is the modularity score for several of the individual algorithms–indicating that these algorithms did as good of a job at identifying the markets as the ensemble method did (but there was no guarantee this would be the case).